Harris Sisters Month (April)

 Saturday, April 20, 11am , Community Room

 Watch the inspiring story of the Harris Sisters and Prudence Crandall’s school come to life with custom puppets by award-winning puppeteer Dan Butterworth.
 He will be joined by local students and volunteers in telling the story of this important piece of history.
-Butterworth Productions has performed locally at fairs and scholls, as well as internationally, leading large-scale educational workshops and appearing in operas, classical music festivals, film, and television.
+Butterworth Productions has performed locally at fairs and schools, as well as internationally, leading large-scale educational workshops and appearing in operas, classical music festivals, film, and television.
 Free program; no registration required.
 Note: This program will be followed by a reception.
 Join us!
 Make sure to pick up the first copy of the new Otis Library Teen Journal, written by local tweens and teens!
 The first edition is dedicated to Harris Sisters Month, with art pieces focusing on the challenges endured by the Harris Sisters.

 Walk Norwich: The Freedom Trail